iZonex/django_pytds/README.rst

 I haven't tested much.
 This is still work in progress but it seems to work pretty fine so far.
 The original project django-mssql works on the following:

-	* Django 1.6
-	* Django 1.7 (schema migrations may not be fully supported)
+        * Django 1.8 (schema migrations may not be fully supported)

 django-mssql 1.4 supports Django 1.4 and 1.5.